Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms: Discussion

-ECG innovations for neuropsychiatric conditions hold great promise across diagnosis, therapy management, and personalized care.
-Distinctive ECG patterns can act as biomarkers for more efficient, non-invasive detection of neuropsychiatric disorders.
+ECG innovations for neurocognitive disorders hold great promise across diagnosis, therapy management, and personalized care.
+Distinctive ECG patterns can act as features for more efficient, non-invasive detection of neurocognitive disorders.
 Beyond diagnosis, ECG monitoring contributes to therapy management by tracking treatment responses and identifying early physiological changes related to medication efficacy or adverse effects.
-Risk stratification also emerges as a vital application, enabling clinicians to predict adverse events such as arrhythmias linked to neuropsychiatric treatments or stress-related cardiovascular complications.
+Risk stratification also emerges as a vital application, enabling clinicians to predict adverse events such as arrhythmias linked to neurocognitive treatments or stress-related cardiovascular complications.